 What lessons and resolutions can agencies and their clients take into the New Year to make public relations a smoother and more effective collaboration?
 Here are 6 steps:

 1. Root the client- agency relationship in trust: Building a strong foundation from the get-go is key to a dream relationship.
 The client signed your agency for a reason.
-Know what that reason is good-pr-clientand make it the foundation of your relationship.
+Know what that reason is and make it the foundation of your relationship.

 2. Figure out where your agency stands with the client: Is it more like a partnership or a division of roles?
 Will your agency be an extension of the client’s in-house team?
 Or is your agency playing more of a crisis management role?
 Knowing the answers to these questions and relaying your expectations to the client leaves no room for doubt or unmet expectations.